MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 ## Configure Docker on the Docker Service

 The Docker Engine can also be configured by modifying the Docker service using `sc config`.
 Using this method, Docker Engine flags are set directly on the Docker service.
+Run the following command in a command prompt (cmd.exe not Powershell):

 ```none